Yushua/Portfolio-Marketplace-Vue-.Net/README.md

-# Portfolio-Marketplace-Vue-.Net
+# Portfolio-Marketplace-Angular-.Net
- create a marketplace in Vue and .Net
+ create a marketplace in Angular/Vue and .Net

+the focus is to learn mroe about Angular and have a solid basis when starting a project.

 - login system (simple)
 type of users